1. Crypto Fraud Attorney | Client’S Background and Legal Exposure

 Emphasis on Acceptance of Responsibility

-The defense presented the following mitigation elements, each carefully framed to satisfy D.C. prosecutors’ expectations while protecting the client from unnecessary admissions:
+The defense presented the following mitigation elements, each carefully framed to satisfy D.C.
+Prosecutors’ expectations while protecting the client from unnecessary admissions:

 Full acknowledgment of misleading investment representations and recognition that funds were never placed into cryptocurrency markets.